5 Tips for Better Work Productivity (Work From Home Mom Edition)

 Fridays however, are my non negotiable (with of course the exception of rehearsals or wedding weekends which happen about 4 to 5 times a year).
 These are days for quality time and adventure with Lachlan, and I fight hard for those days.
 But what I want to make clear is while those days are worth fighting for, the trade off is many nights I work after Lachlan goes to bed OR I spend some Saturday or Sunday evenings at my local Starbucks working as efficiently as I can to make up time.
 For me, this both makes those Fridays with my dude worth it and ensures I don’t get behind on my commitments.

-Preparing Everything In Advance is Essential
+TWO: Preparing Everything In Advance Is Essential

 Before becoming a mama I used to be pretty good at preparing for my days well in advance.
 But now, I feel like a preparation ninja doing everything I can in my power to ensure I save time each day.
 Beyond lists and reminders on my phone, my nights before bed are spent putting out everything and anything to make my mornings (and days) more seamless.
 Whether it pulling clothing for the next day (after checking the weather of course), making sure my phone and Fitbit are charging in the hallway, and having a reminder set for my first task in the morning, or putting out a bib, clean high chair tray, and sippy cup of milk in the fridge for L’s breakfast, all of these little things add up in a big way.

-Break Your To Do List Down Into Specific Tasks
+THREE: Break Your To Do List Down Into Specific Tasks

 Try selecting 1 to 2 large tasks on any given business day, and let the rest of your day be smaller items that require less brain space or time.
 I’ve found my sweet spot on any given day is 1 to 2 phone calls (sometimes three if I’m in a busier week) with creative work, important emails, and other tasks tucked in throughout.
 I also urge you to think of your tasks in one of the four quadrants so perfectly illustrated by Dave Ramsey in EntreLeadership, called ‘The Urgent and the Important’: